-Caltest Specializes in NPDES Compliance and Priority Pollutant Testing
+Caltest Specializes in 40CFR 136.3 Analysis, NPDES Compliance and Priority Pollutant Testing

 Click here to download Caltest’s Wastewater Information Sheet

 For more than 35 years, Caltest has worked hand-in-hand with regulated wastewater dischargers around California to ensure they receive the best service and most reliable data to meet their monitoring needs.
 A rigorous quality-control system and a robust LIMS add to making Caltest the leader in providing analyses for compliance monitoring.

 Are you reporting the 40 CFR136.3 approved methods that your NPDES permit requires?
 Are you reporting the lowest available RLs/MLs?
 At Caltest, we’re continually refining our procedures and methods to meet current regulations and are routinely investing in new instrumentation and staff training to provide low-level, regulatory-compliant analyses.